oliverhaas/django-components/docs/concepts/advanced/extensions.md

         ctx.component_cls.my_attr = "my_value"
 ```

+!!! warning

+    The `name` attribute MUST be unique across all extensions.

+    Moreover, the `name` attribute MUST NOT conflict with existing Component class API.

+    So if you name an extension `render`, it will conflict with the [`render()`](../../../reference/api/#django_components.Component.render) method of the `Component` class.

 ### Defining the extension class

 In previous sections we've seen the `View` and `Storybook` extensions classes that were nested within the `Component` class: